 - Stewardship 2021: The Centrality of Institutional Investor Regulation to Restoring a Fair and Sustainable American Economy,

-in Columbia Law School’s Center for Law and Economic Studies Working Paper Series, Paper No. 633, October 23, 2020.
-This paper is also available as University of Pennsylvania, Institute for Law & Economics Research Paper No. 20-55, John M. Olin Center For Law, Economics, and Business Discussion Paper, Social Science Research Network Electronic Paper Collection, and Columbia Law School’s Blog on Corporations and the Capital Markets, October 27, 2020.
+in Columbia Law School’s Center for Law and Economic Studies Working Paper No. 633, October 23, 2020.
+This paper is also available as University of Pennsylvania, Institute for Law & Economics Research Paper No. 20-55, and Harvard Law School Program on Corporate Governance Discussion Paper 2020-8, on SSRN.

 - Caremark And ESG, Perfect Together: A Practical Approach To Implementing An Integrated, Efficient, And Effective Caremark And EESG Strategy,

 - Development on a Cracked Foundation: How the Incomplete Nature of New Deal Labor Reform Presaged Its Ultimate Decline: A Response to Cueller, Levi, and Weingast,